remotestorage/remotestorage.js/README.md

 -------

     storageInfo: the object you got from the getStorageInfo call
     categories: an array of strings describing categories of data you will be accessing.
-See https://github.com/unhosted/website/wiki/categories for a list.
     @returns: string, the url you should go to for the OAuth dance

+See https://github.com/unhosted/website/wiki/categories for a list of categories you might want to access.

 remoteStorage.receiveToken()
 -------